UModeler/UModeler.github.io/_sources/UVEditor/unwrap.txt

 Cancel
 ========
-The selected polygons will be removed from UV Islands and the UVs of them will be reset to have UVs created automatically.
+``Cancel`` will remove the selected polygons from UV Islands and the UVs of them will be reset to have UVs created automatically.